 The fiber challenge:

 Many consumers understand the benefits of dietary fiber and therefore want to include it in their diets—but at the same time, they have concerns about any potential gastric discomfort.

 The Fibersol® line of low-viscosity soluble prebiotic dietary fiber ingredients have been shown to help maintain intestinal regularity while being gentler.

 How?
-Fibersol is fermented in the colon at a slower rate, compared to other soluble fibers such as inulin or fructooligosaccharides, which helps minimize bloating or gastric discomfort.
+Fibersol is fermented in the colon at a slower rate compared to other soluble fibers such as inulin or fructooligosaccharides, which helps minimize bloating or gastric discomfort.

-The above is for informational purposes only and is not provided as a suggestion for package claims.
+Disclaimer: The above is for informational purposes only and is not provided as a suggestion for package claims.
 Any health related product claims using Fibersol must be based on the scientific standard and regulatory/legislative requirements of the relevant jurisdiction.
 Our customer is responsible for assuring that their claims are consistent with their final product formulation and all local laws and regulations.

 Fibersol® is included in the FDA’s dietary fiber definition as resistant maltodextrin/dextrin.